Milka44/Iryna_Murashko/README.md

 So here, on my GitHub repository, you can find some of my solutions for creating big data files for tests, using JSON files, and test-cases for running in Postman or via CLI.

-- 👀 I’m interested in QA, automation, UI/UX, interior design
+- 👀 I’m interested in QA, automation, UI/UX design and best practices
-- 🌱 I’m currently learning Postman automation
+- 🌱 I’m currently learning Cypress and Playwright
-- 💞️ I’m looking to collaborate on everything about QA
+- 💞️ I’m looking to collaborate on everything about QA automation, API testing
 - 📫 How to reach me: https://www.linkedin.com/in/irinamurashko/?locale=en_US
 - 😄 Pronouns: she, her
 - ⚡ Fun fact: The green code in The Matrix was actually created from symbols in the code designer’s wife’s sushi cookbook.